 Simply put, “swim course” is just a fancy name for a standard pool length.
 In the US, there are three commonly encountered lengths, or courses, for competition pools.
 They are:

 - 25 meters — also known as “short course meters” or simply “short course” or “meters”.
-This pool length is generally used for year-round/club and international competition, and is also used for some neighborhood and country club pools.
+This pool length is generally used for international competition and is also used for some neighborhood and country club pools.
 This course is abbreviated as “SCM” or just “S”.

 - 50 meters — known as “long course meters” or simply “long course”.
 This is the pool length used for the Olympics and many international competitions, and during the “long course season” of USA Swimming from April to August.
 This much larger pool size is rarely used for neighborhood or club pools.
 This course is abbreviated as “LCM” or just “L”.